freeCodeCamp/guide/src/pages/articles/miscellaneous/cloning-a-specific-branch-in-git/index.md

 ---
-title: Cloning a Specific Branch In Git
+title: Cloning a Specific Branch in Git
 ---
 To clone a branch, enter the following into the terminal: